cymylau/mws/README.md

 A very crappy, but small web server.
 This doesn't support TLS / SSL, so only HTTP not HTTPS.
 It's ideal for small (tiny) projects.
 Currently; its less than 5MB in size plus your static content.

+# Why?
+There's a lot of great ways to host static content for free - github pages I think doesn't get enough reconition, not to mention the endless cloud storage solutions that allow for static http hosting.
+Sometimes, you have an itch to learn, to try something yourself.
+This is why I created this.
+If it helps someone else then great.
+I wouldn't recommend anyone uses this for anything important, but its a nice reference / learning curve.

 # Building Locally.

 Before doing anything, quickly check this repo.
 There should only be a few files and they're easy to read.
 Make sure you know what this is doing.